-This tutorial shows how to build a small wind turbine from old stepper motor from an old printer or photocopier.
-It is able to e.g. charge a mobile pho ne.
+This tutorial shows how to build a small wind turbine from old stepper motor

 1 - Rotation of the blades

 Powered by the wind, the propeller, also called rotor, starts to move.
 The blades rotate.

 The rotor has 4 blades and is mounted on a mast in order to get more wind.